Who can deposit data to the Repository

 What can be deposited

-Research data (and code or software) connected to the University of Cambridge can be deposited in the repository.
-This includes: datasets created by current or former University of Cambridge researchers, research students or staff members; datasets resulting from research conducted at the University of Cambridge; datasets that appear in a journal published, or a conference hosted, by the University; or datasets resulting from research undertaken using University facilities.
+Research data (including code, software or methods) connected to the University of Cambridge can be deposited in the repository.
+This includes: data created by current or former University of Cambridge researchers, research students or staff members; data resulting from research conducted at the University of Cambridge; data that appear in a journal published, or a conference hosted, by the University; or data resulting from research undertaken using University facilities.
 Data made available in the repository is publicly visible.
 If the data derive from human participants then data that identifies individuals, either directly or indirectly, cannot be deposited in the repository (exceptions exist where explicit consent to do so has been obtained from participants).
 Where the data are deidentified, the depositor must provide evidence to indicate that participant consent has been obtained that permits sharing of the pseudonymised or anonymised data publicly.

-Click here for step-by-step instructions on how to deposit your research data (software or code) via your Symplectic Elements account.
+Click here for step-by-step instructions on how to deposit your research data (including software, code and methods) via your Symplectic Elements account.

 Information required when depositing data